kiba/Writings/for_science/chp23_vacation.md

 **October 3, 2015**
 **Deserted Island, Earth**

-It was the stereotypical deserted island, with palm trees and coconuts, and a beautiful beach.
-The nearest civilization on Earth was at least several hundred miles away.
-Which makes it all the more a perfect vacation spot.
+It was the stereotypical deserted island, with palm trees and coconuts, and a beautiful picture perfect beach.
+The nearest civilization on Earth was at least several hundred miles away, which makes it all the more a perfect vacation spot.
 There was plenty of privacy and almost no way for other humans to bother us.
+So there's little chance of first contact being made here, creating an out-of-control situation for the Sidonians.

+Of course, I transited to this tiny island using a TDM, from Sidonia.
+We made sure that this island wasn't on anyone's map, neither in the Sidonian knowledge base nor on google or any other sources.
+Lastly, we scouted the island to make extra sure.

-I arrived here with my TDM, transiting from Sidonia to this island, which was referenced from the Sidonian knowledge base, and then scouted.
-The last thing I wanted was some Grimms making its way to Earth.
-My girlfriends and I made sure to pack for a four day stay, with fridge, showerheads, water purifier, and other camping supplies.
+ My girlfriends and I made sure to pack for a two weeks stay, with fridge, showerheads, water purifier, and other camping supplies.
 All of which were military issue intended for the new infantry branch.
-The only price was a detailed report for the firm that made it and to military command.
+The only price was a detailed report for the firm that made it and to military command, as well a return of all equipment at the end of our vacation.

 "So this is a beach on Earth," Sasaki observed.
-"Existing in a vast expanse of resilient biosphere."
+"It exists in a vast expanse of a very resilient biosphere."

-I wasn't really thinking about that, but thinking about how Sasaki and Diana made it their mission to maximally embarrass me in public by proclaiming their relationships with me in front of me with other people once they overcame their reservation.
+I wasn't really thinking about that, but thinking about how Sasaki and Diana made it their mission to maximally embarrass me in public by proclaiming their relationships with me in front of me with other people.

-Worst, I couldn't convince myself to tell them to stop, especially when they were talking to remnan humans.
+Worst, I couldn't convince myself to tell them to stop.
+It wasn't my purpose to make our relationship secret, as if I was involved in an illicit affair.

-Now, there was no way of that happening, since there aren't other people around, and I could sit back and relax.
+It was to my releif that there were to be no other people around, and I could sit back and relax, without feeling all too conscious of myself.

 "Well, what you're waiting for?"
 Diana said, dragging me by my hand into the water.
 Sasaki followed along as well.
 We splashed into the water of the Pacific Ocean.

 ***

 A crab tattered about in the sand before Sasaki.
 My girlfriend didn't look the slightest scared.
-It appeared that she got boots on her legs where it was only bare footed only minutes ago.
+Only minutes ago, she was barefooted, and now she already got boots on her feets.

 Quickly, she stomped the crab in one motion with her left foot.
-The crab cracked.
+The crab cracked like a sand of soda, its limbs lashing out in one final death keel before ceasing altogether.

 It was unreal and gruesome.

 "Do you really need to kill that crab?"
 I said in dismay.

 "What's the problem?"
 Sasaki asked.
 "We're getting local food.
-Don't they said that local is the best."
+Don't they said that local is the best?"

 "I am sure that's a myth.
 But killing an animal is unnecessary when we got a freezer full of artificially grown meat.
 We're not savages."

-"Oh, Mr. Morality, you're going to lecture me on why we should not eat meat when you have been eating meat all your life?"
+"Oh, Mr. Morality, you're going to lecture me on why we should not eat meat when you have been eating meat all your life, especially on Remnant?"

 "My contemporary and I got more excuses for it.
 We don't grow meat cultures."

 "Uh huh."
 Her voice dripped with sarcasm.
 "In that case, the crab was going to die horribly by being eaten by a predator or some other means.
 At least this was a quick death."
+A quick and painful death, maybe.

 I sensed that this wasn't going anywhere.
 So I decided to drop it.